Saint Motel: 2023–present: Saint Motel Studios and Saint Motel & the Symphony in the Sky

+On February 14th, 2025, Saint Motel & the Symphony in the Sky was released, containing the previously released singles and seven additional songs.
+On March 14th, the band performed "Get It At Home" on Jimmy Kimmel Live!
+Just four days later, the band premiered a music video for the song, shot at Mount Wilson Observatory in California.

 Live shows

-Saint Motel has created or performed at a variety of shows, including The Kaleidoscopic Mind Explosion in 3D, Future Fathers Day, The Black & White Show, Make Contact, the 80/35 Music Festival in Des Moines, Iowa, and has toured with bands such as Band of Skulls, and Valentine's Zombie Prom and has toured with bands such as Band of Skulls, Nico Vega, Imagine Dragons, Races, Hockey, Arctic Monkeys, Weezer, and Lights.
+Saint Motel has created or performed at a variety of shows, including The Kaleidoscopic Mind Explosion in 3D, Future Fathers Day, The Black & White Show, Make Contact, the 80/35 Music Festival in Des Moines, Iowa, and Valentine's Zombie Prom and has toured with bands such as Band of Skulls, Nico Vega, Imagine Dragons, Races, Hockey, Arctic Monkeys, Weezer, and Lights.
 Saint Motel performed at the 2015 Sanremo Music Festival in Sanremo, Italy, and at the Coachella Valley Music and Arts Festival.
 On December 12, they performed in Live Out (Monterrey, Mexico).
-The band opened for Panic!
+The band opened for Twenty One Pilots in 2019 on The Bandito Tour, as well as Panic!
 At The Disco on their Death of a Bachelor Tour.
+Starting in 2023 the band began their latest endeavor, "The Awards Show Tour" which was modeled after a classic Awards Show program where the fans could vote on songs throughout the night.